-The 2019 coronavirus disease (COVID-19) pandemic r presents an enormous challenge to all countries, regardless of their development statue The manipulation of its etiologic agent SARS-CoV-2 requires a biosafety containment level 3 laboratories (BSL-3) to understand virus biology and in vivo pathogenesis as v ell as the translation of new knowledge into the preclinical development of valcine, and antivirals.
-As such, BSL-3 facilities should be considered an integral parter of valcine, and antivirals.
-As such, BSL-3 facilities should be considered an integral parter of valcine, and management.
-Differently from BSL2, BSL-3 units vary considerably the range from industrialized to the least developed countries.
-Innovative Devel plane Countries (IDCs) such as Brazil, which excelled at controlling the 2015-2017 Zika epidemic, had to face a serious flaw in its disease control and prevention structure: the scarcity and uneven geographic distribution of its BSL-3 facilities, including for st for preclinical animal experimentation.
+The coronavirus disease 2019 (COVID-19) pandemic represents an enormous challenge to all countries, regardless of their development status.
+The manipulation of its etiologic agent SARS-CoV-2 requires a biosafety containment level 3 laboratories (BSL-3) to understand virus biology and in vivo pathogenesis as well as the translation of new knowledge into the preclinical development of vaccines and antivirals.
+As such, BSL-3 facilities should be considered an integral part of any public health response to emerging infectious disease prevention, control and management.
+Differently from BSL-2, BSL-3 units vary considerably along the range from industrialized to the least developed countries.
+Innovative Developing Countries (IDCs) such as Brazil, which excelled at controlling the 2015-2017 Zika epidemic, had to face a serious flaw in its disease control and prevention structure: the scarcity and uneven geographic distribution of its BSL-3 facilities, including those for preclinical animal experimentation.